spamdalfz/react-portfolio/README.md

 ## Contributing

-If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
+If you have suggestions for how this project could be improved, or want to report a bug, open an issue.
 Contributions are always welcome.

 ## Tests